-- Published writers who feel their craft needs a boost, are struggling to get to the career level they would like to be, or are coming back to writing or romance after a long break or making a transition to writing a subgenre
+Published writers who are new to writing romance or are coming back to writing romance after a long break or making a transition to writing a subgenre

 Writers who feel confident in their knowledge of craft, revision, the business of publishing, etc., are encouraged to apply as mentors!

 Before the mentee application opens, potential mentees will be able to review the bio and wish list of selected mentors.
-Once applications open, mentees will be able to select up to four (4) mentors to whom they wish to submit their work.
+Once applications open, mentees will be able to select up to six (6) mentors to whom they wish to submit their work.

-Applicants will be required to provide a summary and first three chapters of a completed manuscript, which the mentors will review over a period of approximately three weeks before selecting a mentee with whom they wish to work.
+Applicants will be required to provide a summary and first three chapters of a completed manuscript, which the mentors will review over a period of approximately four weeks before selecting a mentee with whom they wish to work.
 Not all mentee applicants will be accepted by a mentor.

 Selected mentees will then work with their mentors over the course of 16-weeks to revise the full manuscript, a query letter, a 50-word pitch, and/or back cover blurb.
 The goal at the end of this period is for the mentee to have a manuscript and collateral materials that are ready to submit to an editor or agent, or ready to go to a copy editor or proofreader before self-publication.

 What to Expect from Your Mentor

 Minimally, we expect mentors to:

-- Perform one edit round on the full manuscript and provide feedback to the mentee in a mutually agreed upon format
+Perform one edit round on the full manuscript and provide feedback to the mentee in a mutually agreed upon format

-- Perform one edit round on either a query, pitch, or a back cover blurb, depending on mentee’s preference
+Perform one edit round on either a query letter, 50-word pitch, and/or a back cover blurb, depending on mentee’s preference

 Optionally, mentors may elect to perform a final read-through of their mentee's manuscript before the showcase begins.

 The Big Events!